Lori2Lori/personal-website/content/2015-11-19-my-inspiration.md

 ---
 title : My inspiration - part 1 - Small things - Jonathan Cutrell
 date : 2015-11-19
-description : A series where I describe people, mostly programmers, who inspire me to take action and not give up.
+description : A series where I describe people, mostly programmers, who inspire me to take action and not give up
 ---

 Couple months ago I've talked to my friend Tomek - an IT manager, public speaker and personal coach.
 He suggested that I should recognize people who inspire me to take action.
 Ever since I've wanted to write this post but stuck with thought that it has to be perfect.